swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 The training process is as follows:

 - Preprocess the dataset
-- Split the celestial bodies into training/validation datasets
+- Split the dataset into training and validation sets
-- Train a model to classify the celestial bodies using the training dataset
+- Train a model to classify the celestial bodies images using the training set
 - Evaluate the model's performance using metrics, training history, predictions preview and a confusion matrix.